Communist Party of Korea: Manchuria

-Post-war period (1945–1946)
+Post-war period

-After liberation from the Japanese occupation in 1945, the situation for the Korean communists changed considerably.
-The country was divided into United States and Soviet occupation zones, and the working conditions for the party were very different in the two zones.

-In the South, the party leader Pak Hon-yong, who had been a resistance fighter, became active in Seoul upon his release in 1945.
-He reorganized a Central Committee, of which he became the Secretary.
-Being based in Seoul, he had limited contact with the Soviet occupation forces in the north.

-The Soviet Red Army liberated northern Korea in August 1945.
-Most members of the Communist Party of Korea were in southern Korea and there were very few Communist cadres in the north.
-The Soviets began to rely largely on exiled communists who returned to Korea at the end of World War II as well as ethnic Koreans who were part of the large Korean community in the USSR and therefore Soviet citizens.

-Kim Il Sung became a prominent figure of the party in the northern areas.
-After his years as a guerilla leader, Kim Il Sung had moved to the Soviet Union (where historians believe his son Kim Jong Il was born in 1941) and had become a captain in the Red Army.
-His battalion arrived in Pyongyang just as the Soviets were looking for a suitable person who could assume a leading role in North Korea.
+The People's Republic of Korea was established on 6 September 1945, and included figures from the communist and nationalist groups, such as Lyuh Woon-hyung being vice president under Syngman Rhee.
+In the Central Committee, 39 of the 55 members were affiliated with the CPK.
+John R. Hodge, the military commander in the south, rejected the new government on 10 October, and placed the area under the administration of the United States military.
+Lyuh Woon-hyung left the CPK and formed the People's Party of Korea on 12 November 1945.

+The Seoul District Committee of the Korean Communist Party was established by Yi Yong on 16-18 August 1945, and became known as the Changan group due to it placing a sign over the Changan Building.
+Pak Hon-yong rejected an offer to join the Changan group and formed his own preparatory group.
+The CPK was reestablished by Pak Hon-yong on 11 September.
+Meetings to unite the groups were held in October, and the Changan group dissolved itself and joined Pak Hon-yong's group on 23 November.
+The KCP was estimated to have around 3,000 members within the American occupation zone in September 1945, and grew to 20,000-30,000 by January 1946.

 On 13 October 1945, the North Korea Bureau of the Communist Party of Korea was established.
 Though technically under the control of the Seoul-based party leadership, the North Korean Bureau had little contact with Seoul and worked closely with the Soviet Civilian Authority.
 The first chairman of the Bureau was Kim Yong-bom who had been sent to Korea by the Comintern in the 1930s to conduct underground activity.
 Kim Il Sung was a member of the Bureau at its founding and replaced Kim Yong-bom as chairman in December 1945.
 Official North Korean historians later disputed this, claiming that Kim Il Sung had become its chairman from the onset of the Bureau.
 Moreover, official North Korean sources claim that the meeting was held on 10 October.
 10 October is regarded as the "Party Foundation Day" in North Korea, on which Kim Il Sung formed the first genuine Marxist–Leninist party in the country.
 Official North Korean historians seek to downplay the role of early communist leaders like Pak Hon-yong.
 Official North Korean sources claim that the name of the Bureau was changed to 'Organizational Committee of the Communist Party of North Korea' (often simply referred to as the 'Communist Party of North Korea').